EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 - **Notes**:
   - Handles different job types (direct, UniRef).
   - Retrieves attributes and neighbors for each index.
+  - Checks nesting level and uniref90, uniref50 sizes to determine if a diagram should be returned to the frontend
   - Sorts data based on UniRef sizes if not at the lowest nesting level.
   - Populates the `data` field in the `output` dictionary.